 On another visit to Paula’s, we received an invitation to a pool party along with Abby; the home had an in-ground pool and a plastic kiddie pool for the younger ones.
-Well, Abby thought that the kiddie pool was the puppy pool and claimed it very quickly for herself.
+Abby thought the kiddie pool was the puppy pool and quickly claimed it.

 Abby would walk around the big pool and keep an eye on everyone.
-We had to reassure her a few times that everyone was okay and just playing, and they didn’t need her help.
-On one walk around the pool, Abby got a little too close to the edge of the swimming pool, she did not calculate the side of the spool, and she fell in.
+We had to reassure her that everyone was okay and playing and that they didn’t need her help.
+On one walk around the pool, Abby got a little too close to the edge of the swimming pool; she did not calculate the side of the spool, and she fell in.
 The look on her face was OH CRAP!

 Abby The Newfies Cares

 Our yard, my folks’ car, garage, and basement were all flooded; I know Abby probably did not know what was happening, but she knew something was hurting her humans.

 If Abby knew someone was feeling down around the house, she would sit by them and try to comfort them as best she could.
-She was a great therapy dog for us and others when we took Abby for walks downtown for many of the city residents as they dealt with the physical and emotional stresses of the flood.
+She was a great therapy dog for us and others when we took Abby for walks downtown for many city residents as they dealt with the physical and emotional stresses of the flood.

-If you are interested in owning one of these great dogs, remember they are big dogs and shed.
+If you want one of these great dogs, remember they are big dogs and shed.

-Abby has been the inspiration for me to travel to South Carolina to visit her.
-She is not the best traveler herself, for she does get car sick at times, though she does like car rides.
+Abby has inspired me to travel to South Carolina to visit her.
+She is not the best traveler, for she gets car sick sometimes, though she likes car rides.

 Now you know a little more about Abby and how she is a beautiful pup.

-If you are interested in following me, join the email list, or want to get a hold of me, click here.
+If you are interested in following me, joining the email list, or want to get a hold of me, click here.

 **I do like to thank my sister Paula for the movie and some of the photos!**